Inferring the immune response from repertoire sequencing

 \Cref{fig:nullparas_timeseries} shows the learned values of the parameters for all 30 pairs of replicates across donors and timepoints.
-While there is variability across donors and days, there is a surprising degree of consistency.
+While there is variability across donors and days, {\ch probably due to unknown sources of biological and methodological variability,} there is a surprising degree of consistency.
 Despite being inferred indirectly from the characteristics of the noise model, estimates for the number of cells in the samples, $M$, are within one order of magnitude of their expected value based on the known concentration of lymphocytes in blood (about one million cells per sample).
 Likewise, $f_{\rm min}$ is very close to the smallest possible clonal frequency, $1/N_{\rm cell}$, where $N_{\rm cell}\approx 4\cdot 10^{11}$ is the total number of T cells in the organism \cite{Jenkins2010}.

 The inferred models can also be used to estimate the diversity of the entire repertoire (observed or unobserved).
 The clone frequency distribution, $\rho(f)$, together with the estimate of $N$ can be used to estimate Hill diversities (see Methods): \beq D_\beta={\left(\sum_{i=1}^N f_i^\beta\right)}^{\frac{1}{1-\beta}}={\left(N\<f^\beta\>\right)}^{\frac{1}{1-\beta}}. \eeq In \cref{fig:div_estimates}, we show the values, across donor and days, of three different diversities: species richness, i.e. the total number of clones $N$ ($\beta=0$); Shannon diversity, equal to the exponential of the Shannon entropy ($\beta=1$); and Simpson diversity, equal to the inverse probability that two cells belong to the same clone ($\beta=2$).
 In particular, estimates of $N\approx 10^9$ fall between the lower bound of $10^8$ unique TCRs reported in humans using extrapolation techniques \cite{Qi2014} and theoretical considerations giving upper-bound estimates of $10^{10}$ \cite{Lythe2016} or more \cite{Mora2019}.